ppy/osu-wiki/news/2020-02-10-community-choice-2019-results.md

 ---

 Thank you to everybody who took the time out of their day to vote!
-It's never easy to pick out only ten especially when the average osu! player experiences hundreds of maps throughout each year.
+It's never easy to pick out only ten, especially when the average osu! player experiences hundreds of maps throughout each year.

 **[Full voting results can be viewed in spreadsheet form here.](https://docs.google.com/spreadsheets/d/1P3FlkOtyaMpWzabr2K4j8Iw9Xq4W6hrizr3aEH3uGPY/edit?usp=sharing)**